Last Updated on March 22, 2021 by Julia Wilson

 Stress – This can be caused by any number of reasons, bullying (with another cat), moving house, a new family member can all lead to changes in behaviour, including inappropriate elimination.

-Type of cat litter – Some cats can be fussy about the type of litter you use.
+Type of cat litter – Some cats can be fussy about the type of litter they use.
 Find out what kind of cat litter your kitten or cat was using in his previous home.
 If you want to switch over to a different brand, so it slowly over a few days.

 Incorrect position of the litter tray – Cats like privacy when going to the toilet, but they don’t like feeling hemmed in, especially if there’s more than one cat in the house.
 The tray should be in a quiet area, but with more than one exit, should the need arise.
 Particularly if inter-cat bullying is occurring.